syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 2. Import the SfPopupLayout control under the namespace `Syncfusion.Android.PopupLayout`.

-3. The SfPopupLayout can be displayed by the following cases:
+3. The SfPopupLayout can be displayed by the following cases.

-    * The SfPopupLayout can be displayed by making it as the base view or content view of the activity.
-    * You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

-4. For first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Content.html) property.

-5. Create an instance of the SfPopupLayout control and set it as content view of that activity.

 ### Displaying Popup when SfPopupLayout is set as root view

 The SfPopupLayout can be displayed by making it as the base view or content view of the activity.
+For first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Content.html) property.
+Create an instance of the SfPopupLayout control and set it as content view of that activity.

 Refer to the following code example for displaying popup.